 Location: Compton, California

-Popular model: Overlander
+Popular model: Gen2 Overlander

 What we don't: Not the most durable or good-looking tents.

-Like Tuff Stuff, Smittybilt specializes in truck and Jeep accessories and is well-known in the off-roading community.
+Like Tuff Stuff, Smittybilt specializes in truck and Jeep accessories and is well known in the off-roading community.
 In other words, they’re a far cry from trendy newcomers like iKamper and Roofnest.
 But what they lack in looks, they make up for in value and functionality.
-The Overlander is case in point: it’s one of the most popular “budget” models available (it retails for around $1,195), comes with features like an LED strip light and telescoping ladder, and is built to last with a 600-denier polyester shell and sturdy metal components.
-Overall, we consider it a nice option for those looking to dip their toes into rooftop camping without breaking the bank.Smittybilt Overlander rooftop tent in forest
+The Overlander is a case in point: It's one of the most popular “budget” models available—the Gen1 retails for just $1,326 but is consistently sold for less on Amazon, and the Gen2 is only about $100 more for the standard size.
+The tents come with features like LED strip lights and telescoping ladders and are built to last with a 600-denier polyester shell and sturdy metal components.
+Overall, we consider this a nice option for those looking to dip their toes into rooftop camping without breaking the bank.

-Other Rooftop Tent Brands
+Other Notable Rooftop Tent Brands

 Where to Buy a Rooftop Tent